 - CreatedDate to Created Date

 - Click Save twice to save our latest recipe changes.

-- At the top of Data Prep, click the Preview tab.
+- Click the Preview tab.

 Ahh, that’s better.
 Your data preparation tasks are done.
 All that’s left to do is specify where to write the results and then run the recipe to write the results to the specified target.